nguyenchithien/CS210-Discrete-Structures/Stats/Spring 2017/Exam1.md

 * Contrapositive: "If you don't collect an extra life, then you don't collect a green mushroom."
 * Incorrect: "If you don't get an extra life, then you *didn't* collect the green mushroom."

+Predicates

+Too many people tried to write statements like "x is divisible by 3" symbolically. **These are supposed to be written out in English**, such as:

+	P(x) is the predicate x is divisible by 3

+We **never covered how to write a number as divisible by 3, or even, or odd** - that is in Chapter 2.
+Using English to define the predicates is fine.

+For reference, the definition of an even number *n* is:

+	n = 2k

+and an odd number *m* is:

+	m = 2a + 1

+and a number *o* that is divisible by 4:

+	o = 4b

 ---

 # Survey responses